Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Overview

-If passed, Bill 27, the Education Amendment Act, 2024, will support families and students navigating complex conversations around gender identity, sexual orientation, and human sexuality, while also supporting continuity in a student’s learning during a public health emergency or state of emergency.
+The Education Amendment Act, 2024 (formerly Bill 27), supports families and students navigating complex conversations around gender identity, sexual orientation, and human sexuality, while also supporting continuity in a student’s learning during a public health emergency or state of emergency.

-Bill 27 would require school authorities to be more transparent in communication with parents and result in greater consistency for students, parents and teachers.
+The Act creates greater transparency in communication between school authorities and parents and results in greater consistency for students, parents and teachers.

 Key changes

-- schools to notify parents when their 16 or 17-year-old student requests that teachers, principals and other school staff refer to them by a new gender identity-related preferred name or pronouns
+- school authorities to notify parents where a student requests that teachers, principals and other school staff refer to them by a new gender identity-related preferred name or pronouns

 - school authorities to ensure students are provided with counselling or other assistance prior to parental notification if the above notification is expected to result in psychological or emotional harm to the student, or at the student’s request